 Internal Revenue Service

 A living trust is not a tool for tax avoidance.
 You must report income generated by the trust on your tax return.
 If you are the grantor and trustee, the IRS allows you to report such income on your tax return, rather than file a separate return for the trust.

 Probate is the process in which the validity of the dead person’s – or decedent’s- will is determined as valid by the court.
 In Maryland, the Office of the Register of Wills in each county handles probate.
-While property placed in a living trust does avoid the probate process after the grantor’s death, for many estates probate is a relatively straightforward matter.
+While property placed in a living trust does avoid the probate process after the grantor’s death, for many estates, probate is a relatively straightforward matter.
 Compare the costs of setting up a living trust with the fees associated with probate.
 Although a living trust bypasses probate, it does not affect the payment of any inheritance or estate taxes.
 With a living trust, inheritance tax is due within three months of filing the information report by the estate’s personal representative.
-Inheritance tax on assets going through probate is usually paid by the estate’s administration account and due within nine months of the personal representative’s appointment, according to the Register of Wills.
+Inheritance tax on assets going through probate comes from the estate’s administration account.
+It is due within nine months of the personal representative’s appointment, according to the Register of Wills.

 Living trusts are advantageous for those owning real estate outside of Maryland.
 When such properties are placed in the trust, after your death the estate may not have to go through probate proceedings in those other states.
 The Register of Wills suggests placing assets in a living trust if you fear your will may be contested, on the grounds that trusts are harder to challenge for undue influence or incompetency.

-While it is possible to create a living trust via a “living trust kit” available online, when you are making decisions about the disposition of your property it is always wise to contact an attorney well-versed in trust and estate matters.
+It is possible to create a living trust in Maryland via a “living trust kit” available online.
+However, you are making decisions about the disposition of your property.
+It is always wise to contact an estate planning attorney well-versed in trust and estate matters.
 Here at Blackford & Flohr, we have helped many people create their own living trust.
-If you need help, please contact us today to discuss your estate planning needs.
+If you need help with your Maryland living trust, please contact us today to discuss your estate planning needs.